Accessories Bicycles Parts Specials Tools

 Lubrication

 Metal wear particles contaminate the grease, and so the hubs require periodic cleaning and replenishment of a special grease that does not make the pawls stick.
+The hub must be disassembled into its major components, solvent cleaned, dried and re-lubricated.
 Still, frequent failures of grease-lubricated hubs due to water contamination have been reported in wet climates --see photos here.
-Conversion to oil lubrication avoids this problem and also allows replenishment of the lubricant without dismantling the hub.
+Oil lubrication, with waterproof grease for the outer bearings, avoids this problem and also allows replenishment of the lubricant without dismantling the hub.

-Dismantling the Nexus and Alfine hubs is not as difficult as you might think, because of their modular construction.
+Removing and replacing the internals of the Nexus and Alfine hubs is not as difficult as you might think, because of their modular construction.

 If you unscrew everything that is screwed onto the left end of the axle, the whole mechanism can be pulled out of the right side as a unit.